-The abdominal crunch is the best core exercise that everybody practices, bar none.
-It is a basic yet useful movement if you perform it correctly.
+The abdominal crunch is the best core exercise that everybody practices to get six-pack abs, bar none.
+It is a basic yet useful movement to work out your abs muscles if you perform it correctly.

 - Lean your feet at the height of your shoulders, and your knees slightly bent.